dalisoft/awesome-storage/README.md

 # awesome-storage

-Awesome cloud storage providers for individuals and family sorted by minimal plan price
+List of awesome cloud storage providers for individuals and family sorted by minimal plan price

 ## Other my awesome lists